sgothel/pacman/README.md

 - pixel accurate tile position for collision tests
 - pinky's up-traget to be 4 ahead as intended
 - ...

+## Second Player Mode
+With the '-2p' mode enabled, [see *Commandline Arguments*](#commandline-arguments) above, a 2nd player can control Blinky when chasing, scattering or scared.

 ## Implementation Status